ar-aggarwal-rgb/PowerBI-Sales-HRAnalyticsDashboards/README.md

-# Car Company Sales Dashboard - Power BI Project
+# Sales & HR Analytics Dashboard - Power BI Project

 ## Overview
 This Power BI project provides an in-depth analysis of a company's sales and HR data through an interactive dashboard.
 The dashboard is divided into two main tabs: Sales Reports and HR Reports.
 Each tab contains various visualizations that offer insights into different aspects of the company's performance and workforce.